 While we were away, an article on CNBC caught my eye.
-It spoke of the rise of ‘workcations’ as a kind of wellness sabbatical – a way to look after yourself while getting work done.
+It spoke of the rise of ‘workations’ as a kind of wellness sabbatical – a way to look after yourself while getting work done.
 Then the penny dropped.
 As a result of Covid lockdowns, more people than ever have the flexibility to work remotely.
 What a great opportunity to reimagine the way we experience travel in the world that emerges from the rubble.

 Fleshing out the idea

-After the trip to Wales, we started to think about how pivoting to workcations could work for Career Gappers.
+After the trip to Wales, we started to think about how pivoting to workations could work for Career Gappers.
 It occurred to us that this would be a very natural pivot for the audience we have been building since 2018.
 The idea of taking a travel career break appeals to people who are professionally ambitious, but who also want to find a healthy work–life balance and discover new experiences.
-Workcations are a way to do that on a smaller scale by building snapshots of travel into your professional life.
+Workations are a way to do that on a smaller scale by building snapshots of travel into your professional life.

-In late October and early November I had the chance to test the water for a potential workcations campaign at the Waypoint and WTM London virtual conferences.
+In late October and early November I had the chance to test the water for a potential workations campaign at the Waypoint and WTM London virtual conferences.
 I spoke with many representatives of tourist boards across Europe about the idea of showcasing remote-working destinations in 2021 as a means of reinvigorating travel after the pandemic.